- Conduct community outreach to build awareness of farmers markets and the food assistance programs available

 - Google analytics determined the 128,066 the unique people were exposed to the formal promotion campaign in the seven market areas.

-Other evaluation tools used during the establishment of the evidence base that can be shared with program adopters.
+Other evaluation tools used during the establishment of the evidence base can be shared with program adopters.
 The suite of mixed methods tools are listed below:

-- Online shopper intercept survey for use in intervention and comparison markets
+- Shopper intercept survey for use in intervention and comparison markets